shariqshah/symmetry/README.md

 - ## TODO

-	- Fix bugs with sprite batch renderer not working with projection matrix
 	- Implement necessary changes to run Soloud on linux
 	- Get rid of pkg-confg and system-installed SDL2 dependancy on linux and instead put custom compiled SDL libs in third_party similar to how we're handling it in windows
 	- Add fallback shader